VSI Archive Backup System for OpenVMS Installation Guide

 Note

-To remove an access right identifier, run AUTHORIZE utility and revoke the identifier from the user’s account:
+To remove an access right identifier, run the Authorize utility and revoke the identifier from the user's account, as follows:

 $ SET DEFAULT SYS$SYSTEM